web3-storage/docs/docs/README.md

 ### Create the upload script

+Next up, you need to create the script that we'll eventually run!
+This script contains logic to upload a file to Web3.Storage and get a CID back.

 ::: danger
 All data uploaded to Web3.Storage is made publicly available to anyone who requests it using the correct CID.
 Do not store any private or sensitive information in an unencrypted form using Web3.Storage!
 :::

-1. Create a folder for your Quickstart project and move into it:
+1. Create a folder for your quickstart project and move into it:

     ```shell
     mkdir web3-storage-quickstart